JonKing93/pfdf/docs/api/raster.rst

     Searches for the input values within the current raster.
 Returns a boolean raster the same size as the current raster.
 True pixels indicate pixels that matched one of the input values.
 All other pixels are False.

+    :Inputs:
-    :Inputs: * **values** (*vector*) -- An array of values that the raster values should be compared against.
+        * **values** (*vector*) -- An array of values that the raster values should be compared against.

+    :Outputs:
-    :Outputs: *Raster* -- A boolean raster.
+        *Raster* -- A boolean raster.
 True elements indicate pixels that matched one of the input values.
 All other pixels are False

 .. _pfdf.raster.Raster.set_range:

-.. py:method:: Raster.set_range(self, min = None, max = None, fill = False, nodata = None, casting = "safe")
+.. py:method:: Raster.set_range(self, min = None, max = None, fill = False, exclusive = False)

     Forces a raster's data values to fall within specified bounds